inowas/morpheus/concepts/2024-04-12 - Groups From GeoNode/Import Groups from GeoNode.md

 days on this in total.
 We want to look for another solution if we find out it is not possible.

 # Solution — The core elements we came up with, presented in a form that’s easy for people to immediately understand

+## Identifiying the users

+When a user logs in into GeoNode using with Keycloak, a user account is created in GeoNode.
+The uuid of the keycloak is not available in GeoNode (through the API).
+The username is immutable in Keycloak and GeoNode.
+In order to identify the user in Morpheus we can use the username.
+In Morpheus we will have to fetch the users from Keycloak.
+Then we fetch the groups and the users of the groups from GeoNode.
+If a user with the same username exists in both systems, we assume it is the same user.
+We might add further checks, like comparing the emails.
+But this might lead to false negatives, as the email can be changed in Keycloak and GeoNode independently.
+When not comparing the emails, there is the possibility of false positives, if two users have the same username on both plattforms but are actually different users.

+## Importing groups

 There are several things we must ensure that the idea is possible and that we can implement it:
 * we must ensure users authenticate with Keycloak in GeoNode